Suffolk County Postnuptial Agreement Lawyer

 Postnuptial agreements can offer peace of mind, but they must meet specific legal requirements to be considered valid and enforceable in court.
 In Suffolk County, as in the rest of New York, certain factors can lead to the invalidation of a postnuptial agreement.
 It is important to ensure that your postnuptial agreement is carefully drafted to avoid these potential pitfalls.

 One of the most common reasons a postnuptial agreement may be deemed invalid is coercion or duress.
 If one spouse was pressured or forced into signing the agreement, it could be ruled unenforceable by the court.
-Both parties must enter into the agreement voluntarily and of their own free will.
+Both parties must agree voluntarily and of their own free will.
 Additionally, the agreement must be fair and cannot be unconscionably one-sided.
 An agreement that heavily favors one spouse over the other may be scrutinized and could be thrown out by the court if deemed unjust.

 A lack of full financial disclosure can also invalidate a postnuptial agreement.
 Each spouse must provide a complete and accurate disclosure of their assets, debts, and financial obligations.
 If one party withholds information or misrepresents their financial status, the agreement may be considered fraudulent and subsequently invalidated.